Publications

 Abstract: Interactions with artificial intelligence (AI) based agents can positively influence human behavior and judgment.
 However, studies to date focus on text-based conversational agents (CA) with limited embodiment, restricting our understanding of how social influence principles, such as similarity, apply to AI agents (i.e., artificial social influence).
 We address this gap by leveraging the latest advances in AI (language models) and combining them with immersive virtual reality (VR).
 Specifically, we built VR-ECAs, or embodied conversational agents that can naturally converse with humans about health-related topics in a virtual environment.
 Then we manipulated interpersonal similarity via gender matching and examined its effects on biobehavioral (i.e., gaze), social (e.g., agent likeability), and behavioral outcomes (i.e., healthy snack selection).
 We found an interesting interaction effect between agent and participant gender on biobehavioral outcomes: discussing health with opposite-gender agents tended to enhance gaze duration, with the effect stronger for male participants compared to their female counterparts.
 A similar directional pattern was observed for healthy snack selection, though it was not statistically significant.
 In addition, female participants liked the VR-ECAs more than their male counterparts, regardless of the gender of the VR-ECAs.
 Finally, participants experienced greater presence while conversing with VR-embodied agents than chatting with text-only agents.
 Overall, our findings highlight embodiment as a crucial factor of influence of AI on human behavior, and our paradigm enables new experimental research at the intersection of social influence, human-AI communication, and immersive virtual reality (VR).

 Peng, W., Lee, H., & Lim, S. (2024).
-Leverage chatbots to combat health misinformation for older adults: A participatory design approach.
+Leveraging chatbots to combat health misinformation for older adults: A participatory design study.
 JMIR Formative Research. https://doi.org/10.2196/60712

 Abstract: Background: Older adults, a population particularly susceptible to misinformation, may be victims of attempts of health-related scams or defrauding, and they may unknowingly spread misinformation.
 Prior research has investigated managing misinformation by media literacy education or supporting users with fact-checking information and cautioning for potential misinformation content, yet studies focusing on older adults are limited.
 Chatbots have the potential to educate and support older adults in misinformation management, but only limited research is available in this domain.
 Objective: This current study offers a perspective on how older adults may utilize chatbot’s capabilities for misinformation management.
 Methods: We conducted five participatory design workshops with a total of 17 older adult participants to ideate ways that chatbots can help them manage misinformation.
 Results: The results reveal the social roles that older adults expect chatbots to play as well as their concerns about using chatbots for misinformation management.
 This paper’s findings also demonstrate that issues from misinformation are interrelated with interpersonal relationships and power issues found within society at large, reaching beyond fact-checking.
 Conclusions: This paper discusses and proposes how chatbots can be designed as part of technological systems for educating older adults.